-Study drug and apixaban administration will be listed by subject, indicating date and time of drug dose.
-The study drug administration diary entries will be listed for all subjects, as applicable.
+Study drug and rivaroxaban administration will be listed by subject, indicating date and time of drug dose.
+Study drug diary will be listed for all subjects, as applicable.
 A summary of the exposure will be presented.

 4.8.2 Adverse Events